dbradf/cpd/README.md

 ```

 * **min_lines**: Minimum number of lines to consider a block of lines a duplicate.
+* **min_characters_per_line**: Minimum number of characters the average consecutive
+  line should contain to consider a block of lines a duplicate.
 * **ignored_globs**: List of file globs that should be ignored when performing analysis.

 ## Usage